-With the launch of our Tabby Jacket, we have begun assembling a glossary of sewing terms that will assist any level of sewist when stitching up garments.
+With the launch of our Tabby Jacket, we assembled a glossary of sewing terms that will assist any level of sewist when stitching up garments.
 I wrote each entry and connected the links to our blog posts and videos that illuminate the terms.
-Surprisingly there were no writings about cutting lines, stitching lines and seam allowances.
-Now there is!
+Surprisingly, there were no blog posts about cutting lines, stitching lines and seam allowances.
+Now there are!
 Seams are sew important.
 Follow along to assure your seams are perfect.

 Let’s begin by thinking about patterns.
 Contemporary multi-size patterns have cutting lines for each size.
-One can identify a size, which is marked with individual annotations or with letter or number markings in the corners.
-If one needs to move between sizes, the cutting lines can be merged by blending lines.
+You can identify a size, which is marked with individual annotations or with letter or number markings in the corners.
+If you need to move between sizes, the cutting lines can be merged by blending lines.
 Be sure to make these line connections easily visible in order to cut out or trace off the pattern cutting lines accurately.
 Fit for Art suggests that the pattern be trimmed along the actual cutting line before taking the pattern to the fabric.

 Seam lines can also be useful on a pattern if a mock-up has been made and fitting adjustments are required.
 The adjusted seam allowance can be marked on the paper pattern but must be blended back into the seam line, not the cutting line.
 Then the cutting line is adjusted.

 Knit patterns are particularly complicated with regards to seam allowances.
-As we begin our virtual knit tee sew-along this week I will argue that having ⅝” as a seam allowance makes it easier to construct reliable creations.
+I will argue that having 5/8” as a seam allowance makes it easier to construct reliable creations.
 There are only a few places during construction where the extra seam allowances will need to be reduced for a successful finish.
 The additional seam allowance stitched with a simple seam allows for fitting adjustments.
 Once the fit is assured, the seam can be finished with a serger or zig zag.
-Join us for our Virtual Sew Along to learn more.